Being a Newham School Governor

 - Be able to listen to other people's views, to discuss them and then to form your own judgements;

-- Be willing to support the decisions taken by the whole governing body;
+- Be willing to support the decisions taken by the whole governing board;

-- Have time to play your full part in the work of the governing body;
+- Have time to play your full part in the work of the governing board;

 - Be willing to learn.